atsoc1993/Algorand_Discord_Bots_Tutorial_Series/Episode 1 - Algorand Node, Python, Visual Studio Code, Ubuntu, and Module Installations/readme.md

-cd NameOfFolderHere ---enter the folder cd .. ---Exit directory/Move back out from folder rm -r NameOfFolderHere ---Delete a directory and all contents recursively
+cd NameOfFolderHere ---enter the folder cd .. ---Exit directory/Move back out from folder rm -r NameOfFolderHere ---Delete a directory and all contents recursively cat ---use as a prefix to a filename to obtain contents as text in the terminal eg; cat algod.token
 ```

 ## LINKS: